-If you want to buy the best index funds, you won't find them at just any random mutual fund company, brokerage firm, the insurance company, or bank.
-There are only a handful of financial entities where investors can buy the best index funds on the market.
+If you want to buy the best index funds, you won't find them at any random mutual fund company, brokerage firm, the insurance company, or bank.
+There are only a handful of financial entities where investors can buy the best index funds.
 There are also a few companies you'll want to avoid when buying your next index fund.

 Here we share the best mutual fund companies and discount brokers to buy index funds, plus a few financial firms that charge too much for index funds (and should therefore avoid).